Table of Contents

 Why Brightside is our pick for treating depression and anxiety

 Anxiety and depression often go hand-in-hand.
 These two conditions result from the same biological vulnerability and can share some common symptoms.
 Research shows that as many as 50 percent of people with major depressive disorders may also experience an anxiety disorder.
-Brightside is our choice for online therapy to treat depression and anxiety because users can access talk therapy, psychiatry, and medication management (if needed) on a single platform.
+Brightside is our choice for online therapy to treat depression and anxiety because users can access talk therapy, online psychiatry, and medication management (if needed) on a single platform.
 Brightside also offers self-guided lessons on topics relevant to people seeking treatment for anxiety, like self-care and mindfulness.

 Brightside tester insights